Skip to main content

 4. How Much Does Car Insurance Cost in France?

 There is no standard price.
 Insurers assess your risk profile individually.
 The same coverage can cost twice as much from one insurer to another for the same driver, which is why comparison matters.
+According to the Assurland 2025 barometer, the average car insurance premium in France reached around €633 per year, up 3.5% on 2024.

 What Affects Your Premium